sahilrajput03/sahilrajput03/thoughts-principles.md

 'Think globally, act locally' ~ Run your GitHub Actions locally! ~ https://github.com/nektos/act (23 k Stars)

 Plug [this](https://www.youtube.com/watch?v=UYjQReEYFL4) and keep working.

+Taking 10 minutes break between 2-3 hours of work time is actually about the retention building of what you did and what you are focussing on.
+It also strethens up your concentration and more importatntly fixes your dropped energy levels which helps you in working of more hours each day with more focus.